 Welsh Language Study at 3:30 p.m.

-Click Here to check for any updates to the schedule of the current month.
-(On rare occasions we have to cancel a service due to extraordinary circumstances such as extreme weather conditions.)
+You can also check that site for any updates to the schedule of the current month.
+On rare occasions we have to cancel a service due to extraordinary circumstances such as extreme weather conditions.

 Here is a description of a Gymanfa Ganu given by an observant first-time gymanfa attendee: